vasi/bootstrappable-distros/README.md

 * [Chimera Linux](distros/Chimera.md) - Only bootstrappable from a handful of musl distros
 * [Gnome OS](distros/GnomeOS.md) - Immutable distro, can't install packages in normal ways.
 Can build certain flatpaks
 * [Linux From Scratch](distros/LFS.md) - Added software must be built by hand, though with [guidance](https://www.linuxfromscratch.org/blfs/view/stable/)
-* [stagex](distros/stagex.md) - Targeted at containers, needs some extra work to be bootable on hardware
+* [stagex](distros/stagex.md) - Targeted at containers, needs some extra work to be bootable on hardware.
+Only 400 packages.

 ## Honorable mentions